 But what about our vehicles?
 We still can have them, and of course still need them, directly or indirectly, to support modern living.
 But by leaving vehicles in small lots 100 steps or so from our homes, or otherwise relegating them to the edge of our neighborhoods, we can transform and greatly improve our communities and quality of life, and in category after category as I have suggested.

 I’ve included two sets of photos contrasting pedestrian and vehicular-based neighborhoods to underscore these crucial points, and would encourage you to think more deeply, and more often, about our last steps home – as you plan, design, build, or choose the places where you and others will live.
+Let me know what you think in the comments section below.

 Mark Lundegren is the founder of ArchaNatura.